Menu

 Emily Isaacson

-Isaacson's Hourglass is a work of the Commonwealth,
+This selection is from Isaacson's Hourglass, a work of the Commonwealth,

 emblazoned with its symbols, character and resonance.

-Written by Emily Isaacson, it is her latest work of art,
+Written by Emily Isaacson, it is her work of art published in 2015,

 poetry in six sections.